 I had the privilege to accompany Monsieur Mullins on this two-day tour of this extraordinary scene at the Golf National.

-A dedicated team, who understand what a golf course & surroundings need to be like, how to create an image, how to treat its visiting golfers, one can feel it is managed with “LOVE” (see above).
+A dedicated team, who understands what a golf course & surroundings need to be like, how to create an image, and how to treat its visiting golfers, one can feel it is managed with “LOVE” (see above).